Substance Abuse Resources in Wilmington Drug Rehab, Alcohol Rehab & Detox

 Wilmington Outpatient Treatment Programs

 There are many options for drug and alcohol treatment in Wilmington, as well as elsewhere in the nation.
 Choosing the path that works best for you may seem challenging, so take the process step by step.
 First, honestly look at the severity of addiction.
 How long have drugs been in your life, and what type of drugs are you using?
 What is your home life like?
 Create notes to help you sort it out.
 Next, look into your medical coverage.
 Some health insurance plans will cover treatment programs, and it is worth the effort to ask.
 Investing this time and energy into your own health is extremely important.
 It can save your life.
-If you want help in this process, call The Recovery Village.
-Addiction specialists can help guide you through the initial stages of the treatment process.
-Once you have gathered all the information as you can, reach out to the national network of treatment facilities that have help thousands find success with professional and caring staff.
+Once you have gathered all the information as you can, reach out to a treatment facility that can help you find recovery.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.